What is a Video EEG?

 During the Test

-After the electrodes are in place, your child will be awake and may move freely around the room.
-Because of the video portion of the test, your child may not leave the room.
-They may eat and do other activities in their room.
+After the electrodes are in place, your child may move freely around the room.
+Because of the video portion of the test, your child may not leave the room unless it is medically necessary.
+They may eat, sleep and do other activities in their room.
+If seizure medications are held, your child may need to have an IV placed.
+This is so we can give seizure medications quickly for a long seizure or seizure clusters.

 After the Test

+You can call your doctor about a week after going home to get the results of the study.
 After the test, the electrodes are removed with acetone, which dissolves the glue.
 There will still be some white flakes of glue that you can wash out at home.
 When the test is finished, your child can play, eat and go to school as before.

 Some children’s skin becomes irritated by the electrodes.
 This is more common in infants, those with sensitive skin, or for children whose test lasts a few days.
-If this happens, you can apply Aquaphor to the red areas or Neosporin to any open areas.
+If this happens, you can apply Aquaphor® to the red areas or Neosporin® to any open areas.
 Call your doctor if you notice the area is red or has any drainage.